Submarines

 It's a way of using gyroscopes to keep track of how far the submarine

-has travelled, and in which direction, without referring to any outside
+has traveled, and in which direction, without referring to any outside

 information.
 Inertial guidance is accurate only for so long (10 days or